anosim114/Project_Euler/readme.md

 I already started it with C a while back until maybe some 30ish level but I did not continued because I could't do the math but because I forgot to continue (￣▽￣*)ゞ

-This time I try to maintain this repo and sometimes some problems
+This time I try to maintain this repo and solve occationaly some problems

 I'm looking forward to it~